 I was a manager of a team that was assigned a project with strict deadlines.
 To achieve the objective, the project was split into various parts and assigned to each individual.
 The success of the overall project depended on the successful completion of each part of the project within a stipulated time.

-As the project kicked off, each team member was given a timely delivery of tasks barring one.
-Naturally, other team members were getting demotivated by the fact that a certain part of the project was not getting into a proper shape and thus overall success was in jeopardy.
+As the project kicked off, each team member was given a timely delivery of tasks, barring one.
+Naturally, other team members were getting demotivated because a certain part of the project was not getting into a proper shape, and thus, overall success was in jeopardy.

-I decided to talk to this individual and found that he was going through some personal issues which were interfering with his professional work.
-Both of us, worked into some other options so that he was able to accommodate his issues along with his deliverables in office.
+I talked to this individual and found that he was going through some personal issues, which were interfering with his professional work.
+Both of us worked on some other options so that he could accommodate his issues along with his deliverables in the office.

-Soon he was at par with his mates and we were successful in completing the project at the promised time.
-The client was too happy with the team’s performance and each of them was rewarded.
+Soon, he was on par with his mates, and we were successful in completing the project at the promised time.
+The client was too happy with the team’s performance, and each of them was rewarded.

 Q #19) What are the qualities of a good manager?

-Answer: The qualities of a good manager are as the followings:
+Answer: The qualities of a good manager are as follows:

 Q #20) What are your goals as a future manager for this company?